 Worm tea is the liquid concentrate of worm compost.
-Mineral and microbial elements are extracted from the solid compost by actively brewing and agitating in water by using an air pump which actively forces oxygen into a solution that can be applied to the plant surfaces (foliage), soils and in a range of other which not be possible of economically feasible with solid compost.
-While a compost extraction can be made by simply stirring, its made even better if continuos oxygen is incorporated into the mix which can increase the original numbers of microbes into billions.
-This is known as AACT or actively aerated compost tea.
-In our case “worm tea”.
-Worm tea can be used in both hydroponic systems and in soil, as well as a foliar application
+Mineral and microbial elements are extracted from the solid compost by actively brewing and agitating in water by using an air pump.
+This forces oxygen into a solution that can be applied to the plant surfaces (foliar spray), soils and in a range of other ways which can not be possible or economically feasible with solid worm compost.
+While a compost extraction can be made by simply stirring, it's made even better if continuous oxygen is incorporated into the mix which can increase the original numbers of microbes into billions.
+This is known as AACT or Actively Aerated Compost Tea, in this case “worm tea”.
+Worm tea can be used in both hydroponic systems and in soil, as well as a foliar application.

 What do you need to get started?

-2 cups of well composted worm castings (no large scraps, preferably sifted)
+- 2 cups of well composted worm castings (no large scraps, preferably sifted).

-2 tablespoons of corn syrup or unsulphured molasses
+- 2 tablespoons of corn syrup or unsulphured molasses.

-Water which has been left to stand overnight or rain water.
+- Water which has been left to stand overnight or rain water.

 Step by Step Instructions